hurrecon-model/HurreconPython/README.md

 hur_dir/site
 ```

 The input subdirectory contains input files.
-Site and regional output files are
+The site and region subdirectories
-saved to the site and region subdirectories, respectively.
+contain site and regional output files, respectively.
 Shapefiles that contain
-geographic and politcal boundaries for viewing regional results are stored on the
+geographic and political boundaries for viewing regional results are stored on the
 gis subdirectory.

 The following input files are required: